Sri Mariamman Temple, Medan

 Sri Mariamman Temple is Medan's oldest Hindu Temple.
 This temple was built in 1884 for the worship of Goddess Mariamman.
 The temple is situated in the area known as Kampung Madras or Medan's Little India.
-This temple is also devoted to the Hindu Gods Ganesha, and Murugan, children of Mariamman.
-The Gate is decorated by gopuram, namely storey tower which can usually be found at the gate of the Hindus temples in South India.
+This temple is also devoted to the Hindu gods Ganesha and Murugan, children of Mariamman.
+The Gate is decorated by gopuram, namely a storey tower which can usually be found at the gate of the Hindus temples in South India.
 The temple is a meeting point for worshippers during Thaipusam and Deevapali festivals.

 History

-This temple was built in 1884 and is the oldest Hindu temple in the city of Medan which serves as a place for the worship of Goddess Mariamman.
-This temple was built by co-operative efforts of all the early Tamil settlers in Medan, who then were workers at a plantation company located in North Sumatra.
-The temple was also headed by Sami Rangga Naiker and Somusundram Vaithiyar, Ramasamy Vaithiyar, who were also donors for the construction of this temple.
+This temple was built in 1884 and is the oldest Hindu temple in the city of Medan.
+It serves as a place for the worship of Goddess Mariamman.
+This temple was built by co-operative efforts of all the early Tamil settlers in Medan, who worked at a plantation company located in North Sumatra.
+The temple was also headed by Sami Rangga Naiker and Somusundram Vaithiyar, Ramasamy Vaithiyar, who were donors for the construction of this temple.

 The Sri Mariamman temple is located on the street Teuku Umar 18, which is 500 meters from the Gunung Timur Temple.
-This temple is located in Kampung Madras which is an area in Medan populated predominantly by Tamil who are Hindus.
-This temple is adjacent to the Sun plaza.
-The temple shares the same architecture as other Hindu temples in South India and Sri Lanka, unlike several other Hindu temple in other part of Indonesia that conforms to the Javanese or Balinese-style.
-The Sri Mariamman temple was inaugurated its use for Hindu Dharma on October 23, 1991, by the ex-Governor of North Sumatra H. Raja Inal Siregar.
+This temple is located in Kampung Madras, an area in Medan populated predominantly by Tamil who are Hindus.
+This temple is adjacent to the Sun Plaza.
+The temple shares the same architecture as other Hindu temples in South India and Sri Lanka, unlike several other Hindu temples in other part of Indonesia that conform to the Javanese or Balinese style.
+The Sri Mariamman temple was inaugurated for its use for Hindu Dharma on October 23, 1991, by the ex-Governor of North Sumatra H. Raja Inal Siregar.